-To compare reconstructed and hadron level we use the above described matching procedure for each had-jet.
-Then, for example, for every 1st had-jet the difference in $p_t$ , $\eta$ and $\phi$ between this jet and its matching jet on rec-level is plotted in a Root TH2D (see 7.2) versus its $p_t$ , $\eta$ , $\phi$ or the invariant mass of the first two had-jets $M{12}^2$ on the x-axis.
+To compare reconstructed and hadron level we use the above described matching procedure starting from jets at hadron level.
+For example, for every 1st had-jet the difference in p_t , η and φ between this jet and its matching jet on rec-level is recorded in a Root TH2D (see fig. 4) versus the had-jet's p_t , η , φ and versus the invariant mass of the first two hadjets M{12}^2 .
 Afterwards, we calculate for each x-Bin the mean value and sigma of the particular difference distribution and fill them into new histograms.
-By this means one gets a clear view on the differences between the hadron level and reconstructed level jet definitions of each algorithm and for different radius parameters.
+This allows to provide a comprehensive view on the differences between the hadron level and reconstructed level jet definitions for each algorithm and for different radius parameters.